Construction of Three Phase Induction Motor

 Types of Three Phase Induction Motor

-Squirrel Cage Three Phase Induction MotorThe rotor of the squirrel cage three phase induction motor is cylindrical in shape and have slots on its periphery.
+Squirrel Cage Three Phase Induction MotorThe rotor of the squirrel cage three phase induction motor is cylindrical and have slots on its periphery.
 The slots are not made parallel to each other but are bit skewed (skewing is not shown in the figure of squirrel cage rotor besides) as the skewing prevents magnetic locking of stator and rotor teeth and makes the working of the motor more smooth and quieter.
-The squirrel cage rotor consists of aluminium, brass or copper bars (copper bras rotor is shown in the figure beside).
-These aluminium, brass or copper bars are called rotor conductors and are placed in the slots on the periphery of the rotor.
-The rotor conductors are permanently shorted by the copper, or aluminium rings called the end rings.
+The squirrel cage rotor consists of aluminum, brass or copper bars (copper bras rotor is shown in the figure beside).
+These aluminum, brass or copper bars are called rotor conductors and are placed in the slots on the periphery of the rotor.
+The rotor conductors are permanently shorted by the copper, or aluminum rings called the end rings.
 To provide mechanical strength, these rotor conductors are braced to the end ring and hence form a complete closed circuit resembling like a cage and hence got its name as squirrel cage induction motor.
 The squirrel cage rotor winding is made symmetrical.
 As end rings permanently short the bars, the rotor resistance is quite small, and it is not possible to add external resistance as the bars get permanently shorted.
 The absence of slip ring and brushes make the construction of Squirrel cage three-phase induction motor very simple and robust and hence widely used three phase induction motor.
 These motors have the advantage of adopting any number of pole pairs.
-The below diagram shows squirrel cage induction rotor having aluminium bars short circuit by aluminium end rings.
+The below diagram shows a squirrel cage induction rotor having aluminum bars short circuit by aluminum end rings.

 Advantages of Squirrel Cage Induction Rotor

 - Its construction is very simple and rugged.

 - As there are no brushes and slip ring, these motors requires less maintenance.